January 2026 Heritage Celebrations

 UConn seeks to ensure that students with disabilities have the same access to programs, opportunities, and activities as all others at UConn.
 The primary pathway for providing that access comes from the Center for Students with Disabilities (CSD), which offers a variety of programs and services for students with disabilities, including at UConn Health.
 Faculty and staff can also request OIE’s training to increase awareness and understanding of disability access and responsibilities at UConn.
 UConn also offers a Certificate of Interdisciplinary Disability Studies in Public Health.

-We are excited to announce the formation of a new **Disability Affinity Group** at UConn!
-This group aims to create a supportive community for UConn employees who identify with a disability/as disabled or have an interest in disability-related topics.
-Our mission is to foster a welcoming environment where we can share experiences, support one another, and advocate for inclusivity across our university.
-If you are interested in joining or would like more information about our Disability Affinity Group, please reach out to Erin Scanlon (erin.scanlon@uconn.edu).
-We invite you to join us!
+We are excited to announce the new **Disability Affinity Group** at UConn!
+This group aims to create a supportive community for UConn employees who identify with a disability or as disabled or have an interest in disability-related topics.
+Their mission is to foster a welcoming environment for folks to share experiences, support one another, and advocate for inclusivity across UConn.
+For more information about the Disability Affinity Group, please contact Erin Scanlon (erin.scanlon@uconn.edu).

 Cultural and Federal Holidays: